Frequently Asked Questions about Northwest Hydropower

 Do hydroelectric dams lead to significant mortality for salmon?

 Answer: Data shows that fish survival past modernized dams can be as good or better than naturally flowing rivers.
 Technologicalimprovements at dams, includingscientifically engineered fish ladders and surface passage systems—like removable spillway weirs—help fish safely navigate the dams.
-Research by NOAA Fisheries shows that with the improvements that have been made, the survival of juvenile fish past the eight dams on the lower Columbia and lower Snake rivers is better now than when the Snake River was free flowing.

 Are Southern Resident orcas being harmed by the existence of the lower Snake River dams?